-All TPPs must be licensed and registered as digital service providers with the FCA (Financial Conduct Authority) in the UK and the respective designated entity in each EEA country.
+All third party providers (TPPs) must be licensed and registered as digital service providers with the FCA (UK Financial Conduct Authority) in the UK and the respective designated entity in each EEA country.

 What type of TPP there are, and what can they do?